 NOTE: On some products, you must press the fn key in combination with the action key.

 Table 2-8 Action keys and their descriptions

 Icon Description

 Helps prevent side-angle viewing from onlookers.
-If needed, decrease or increase brightness for well-lit or darker environments.
+If needed, decrease or increase brightness for darker environments.
 Press the key again to turn off the privacy screen.